RichardBack/PetHotelManagement/README.md

 ### Code Reviews in Algorithms:

-Code reviews ensured efficiency and performance of the LinkedList data structure and associated algorithms.
+Code reviews ensured the efficiency and performance of the LinkedList data structure and associated algorithms.
 They identified potential bottlenecks, security issues, and areas for improvement, fostering collaborative problem-solving and refinement.
 ___

 ## Course Outcome Alignment:

-- **Integrating the LinkedList data structure into the system demonstrates alignment with all course outcomes, showcasing a comprehensive approach to system enhancement**:
+- **Integrating the LinkedList data structure into the system demonstrates alignment with all course outcomes, showcasing a comprehensive approach to the system enhancement**:

-- **Employ strategies for building collaborative environments**: Collaborative discussions were fostered to understand user needs and ensure the LinkedList implementation supported diverse decision-making processes, (**aligned with Course Outcome 1**).
+- **Employ strategies for building collaborative environments**: Collaborative discussions were fostered to understand user needs and ensure the LinkedList implementation supported diverse decision-making processes (**aligned with Course Outcome 1**).

-- **Professional communication of technical decisions**: The feature’s design, development, and documentation were communicated professionally, through coherent and technically sound written and visual explanations tailored to stakeholders, (**aligned with Course Outcome 2**).
+- **Professional communication of technical decisions**: The feature’s design, development, and documentation were communicated professionally through coherent and technically sound written and visual explanations tailored to stakeholders (**aligned with Course Outcome 2**).

-- **Application of algorithmic principles and computer science practices**: By optimizing data management with LinkedLists, using algorithmic principles to balance performance and memory efficiency while managing trade-offs, the project, (**aligned with Course Outcome 3**).
+- **Application of algorithmic principles and computer science practices**: By optimizing data management with LinkedLists, using algorithmic principles to balance performance and memory efficiency while managing trade-offs, the project (**aligned with Course Outcome 3**).

-- **Use of innovative techniques, skills, and tools**: Innovative techniques were applied to enhance functionality and scalability, through advanced tools and skills to achieve industry-specific improvements, (**aligned with Course Outcome 4**).
+- **Use of innovative techniques, skills, and tools**: Innovative techniques were applied to enhance functionality and scalability through advanced tools and skills to achieve industry-specific improvements (**aligned with Course Outcome 4**).

-- **Development of a security mindset**: Proactive security measures were taken to ensure the system’s resilience against potential exploits and safeguard data integrity, (**aligned with Course Outcome 5**).
+- **Development of a security mindset**: Proactive security measures were taken to ensure the system’s resilience against potential exploits and safeguard data integrity (**aligned with Course Outcome 5**).

 ## Reflection: